Where are meetings held?

 Written critiques generate an enormous amount of feedback, much of it very similar.
 When critiques are written, critiquers often spend a lot of time describing the same flaws as other critiquers and that’s valuable when it’s an assigned aspect of a course/workshop with the aim of sharpening students’ critiquing.
-Our approach is less labor-intensive and more efficient: one critiquer brings up a flaw, other critiquers might cite other examples of it, notice other aspects to it, relate it to other elements, or suggest ways to eliminate it.
+Our approach is less labor-intensive and more efficient: one critiquer brings up a flaw, other critiquers might cite other examples of it, notice other aspects to it, relate it to other elements, or suggest ways to mitigate it.

 This group’s critiques are practical and concrete.
 They are not focused on literary theory, precedents, or creative choices.
 The purpose of our critique is to identify the elements that could most benefit from being strengthened to give the piece the best chance of being published.
 We often collectively brainstorm diagnoses and solutions.
 Through discussion, the group often arrives at consensus, but not always.
 Individual perspectives are always welcome and encouraged.
 Disagreement, in a professional, impersonal manner, is useful for the group and the writer.

 While our feedback is concrete, detailed, specific, and rigorous, it is not always comprehensive.
 This is intentional.
 We’ve found comprehensive can be overwhelming and discouraging, especially for newer writers.
 Practical, selective feedback tends to be more manageable.
-Because feedback is delivered orally, writers take a page or two of notes on feedback that came out of the discussion.
-Writers do not leave with a pile of manuscripts scrawled with conflicting advice and indecipherable comments that requires a lot of time to sift through and incorporate.
+Writers might take a page or two of notes on feedback that came out of the discussion.
+Writers do not leave with a pile of manuscripts scrawled with conflicting advice and indecipherable comments that requires time to sift through and incorporate.

-Written critiques are a form of homework and although it is valuable, writing-related homework, it also takes time away from producing new writing, sometimes to the extent that no new writing is produced.
+Written critiques are a form of homework and although it’s valuable homework, it also takes time away from producing new writing, sometimes to the extent that no new writing is produced.
 Most of our members try to produce at least 2000 critique-ready words for the meeting every two weeks.
-The focus of this group is keeping writers productive, not about producing written critiques.
+The focus of this group is keeping writers producing their own fiction, not producing written critiques.